Alden Mason (artist): Mid-career and influences, 1977 – 1990s

 By the 1970s, Mason had abandoned white backgrounds and began painting black over the entire canvas or sheet of paper, before creating the imagery of his painting.
 This process enhanced the brilliant acrylic colors he was using.
 The artist began chopstick drawings on black grounds and followed with drawings of softer colors during the Squeeze Bottle period.
-Mason began testing with oil sticks and washed his marks with turpentine to smudge them to produce a filmy watercolor effect.

 While Mason devoted energy to producing drawings, he went to friend Robert Sperry's pottery studio and was given a squeeze bottle to decorate a pot for his mother.
 "We used this squeeze bottle thing…I liked it because it would go fast and would move with this energy...
 I gradually became more obsessed with it and more obsessed and then gradually covered the whole surface.
 So it changed from a drawing into a painting.
 The drawing part was there but it disappeared into this sort of all-over pattern, kind of textile-like look, I suppose…"

 By the mid-1980s, Mason was exclusively painting with squeeze bottles, where he combined drawing with paintings for the Squeeze Bottle series.
 At this time, his travels to Mexico and Central America influenced the iconography of his images with either patch worked blocks of design like a mola, or overall patterns like Mexican rugs.
 They also incorporated figures from his drawings, animals or portraits of his friends and family.

 During the Squeeze Bottle period, Mason was commissioned by the State of Washington to paint two murals for the Senate Chambers in Olympia, Washington.

 Following the Squeeze Bottle series Mason created a series of Big Heads in the late 1980s.
 His depictions of large human heads were filled with walking fish, bugs, flowers, and birds; reflecting his interest in entomology and world travels to New Guinea and Australia.
 Mason said of this work "I find the interior of a human head, metaphysically speaking a fascinating subject."